Information about Council Tax, Bands and Charges

 - a community news magazine twice a year and a newsletter in the local press twice a year

-- supporting the arts in Leigh with our Art Wall exhibitions and Artist in Residency Programme
+- supporting the Arts in Leigh with our Art Wall exhibitions, Artist in Residency Programme and Listening Room events at Leigh Community Centre

 - representing our residents to other authorities

-- a community trips scheme supporting elderly residents and providing social contact including a social club every two weeks to combat isolation
+- a Community Trips Scheme supporting elderly residents and providing social contact

-- a chatty bench initiative to help those that feel socially isolated
+- launch of our ‘Chatty Bench’ initiative to help those that feel socially isolated

-- be a local employer of 13 staff to facilitate and manage all Council services including apprentices
+- a local employer of 13 staff to facilitate and manage all Council services

-- be a facilitator of a community café which is a local employer of 8 staff
+- a facilitator of a community café which is a local employer of staff

 - host the Annual Town Community Meeting